-NFDA encourages Congress to introduce legislation that would designate funeral expenses as a qualified expense that beneficiaries of a Health Savings Account could use to pay for the funeral of a loved one.
+Americans use Health Savings Accounts (HSA) to cover medical care.
+However, when they die, the more immediate need is to pay for the cost of a funeral.
+NFDA encourages Congress to pass legislation that will designate funeral expenses as a qualified expense, up to \$5,000, that beneficiaries of a Health Savings Account could use to pay for the funeral of a loved one.